- 05/06/16 - GYRODYNE ANNOUNCES COMPLETION OF SALE OF FAIRFAX MEDICAL CENTER

 THE GYRODYNE STORY

-To appreciate Gyrodyne’s position today and what its board and management expect to achieve, we need to briefly look back to 1946 when Peter James Papadakos purchased the assets of the bankrupt Bendix Helicopter Company and leased space at the small Fitzmaurice (Air) Field in Massapequa, where development continued on the coaxial rotor helicopter.
+To appreciate Gyrodyne’s position today, we need to briefly look back to 1946 when Peter James Papadakos purchased the assets of the bankrupt Bendix Helicopter Company and leased space at the small Fitzmaurice (Air) Field in Massapequa, where development continued on the coaxial rotor helicopter.
 Fast forward to 1951 when operations were moved to St. James and a location called Flowerfield, not surprisingly used previously as a flower nursery.
 Manufacturing continued on the Company’s coaxial helicopters in an aggressive fashion, and by 1963, there were over 700 employees worldwide, many of whom supported the Drone Anti-Submarine Helicopter (DASH) Weapons System.
 However, the ensuing years witnessed a decline in government contracts for Gyrodyne and beginning in 1972, some of the former manufacturing space was converted into smaller rental units suitable for light industry.
 In 1999, the remaining assets of the drone program were sold with much of the continuing interest concentrated overseas.
 Despite the extremely active drone programs currently underway both militarily and in private industry, the last Gyrodyne designed drone had flown its final flight in 2006.
 For additional and very detailed and documented information on the Company’s history and manufacturing, visit the following website: www.gyrodynehelicopters.com

-At the same time Gyrodyne was slowing down its manufacturing operations, rental demand for its facilities was increasing.
+At the same time Gyrodyne was slowing its manufacturing operations, rental demand for its facilities was increasing.
 Prior to New York State’s condemnation action in the Fall of 2005, Gyrodyne had approximately 180,000 square feet of space available for lease.
 In November of 2005, New York State through the powers of eminent domain took 245 acres and the buildings located thereon, reducing our rentable space to 130,000 square feet.
 The State paid Gyrodyne $26 million for the property, which Gyrodyne treated as an advance payment as it pursued an action against the State for just compensation.